Corkle/elixir-cljs/worklog.md

 ## Log

 ### Currently Working On
+ - FE/Authenticated session container - when JWT is present, but not current user data, fetch current_user.
+Redirect to login if JWT not present.

 ### Completed
  - User login page and api
- - Save auth token to LocalStorage
+ - FE/Save auth token to LocalStorage
- - Encrypt password
+ - BE/Encrypt password
- - Show error flash messages on register
+ - FE/Show error flash messages on register
- - DB insert errors now conform to structure of Changeset errors
+ - BE/DB insert errors now conform to structure of Changeset errors
- - Added SPA navigation with Reagent
+ - FE/Added SPA navigation with Reagent